Ancient Greek Coins By Russell A. Augustin, AU Capital Management, LLC

 The Greeks tended to only issue gold coinage to meet an immediate demand, generally caused by a large debt or crisis.
-Lampsakos, however, derived significant wealth from its position as a strategic harbor and therefore had a substantial need for a regular and consistent output of coinage.
+Lampsakos, however, derived significant wealth from its position as a strategic harbor and therefore had a substantial need for a regular and consistent output of ancient Greek coins.

 These ancient greek coins, or staters of Lampsakos are some of the most appealing ancient gold coins not only for their high standard of artistry but also because of the diversity of their design.

 Over the 60 years during which the city issued gold coinage, more than 40 different obverses were produced.
 This level of creativity is uncommon as contemporary mints generally kept their gold coinage consistent from year to year, making only minor changes.

 This particular ancient greek coin was struck at the end of the Classical period and bears the head of Zeus, the king of the Greek gods, in a fantastic portrait of superb style, with a lotus-tipped scepter on his shoulder.
 The reverse is sometimes referred to as a generic “winged horse” but the more common interpretation is that it represents Pegasus, the most famous of winged horses.